Quick Summary

 Signs Your Accounts Receivable Team Needs AI

 How do you know when it is time to switch to an AI model for your accounts receivable team?
-Well, for most teams, it happens when collecting cash starts taking more effort than it should.
+For most teams, it happens when collecting cash starts taking more effort than it should.

 Sometimes it shows up as volume.
 Invoice counts grow, customer behavior seems just about unpredictable, and all you’re left with is partial payments, disputes, and long email threads.